PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 ### What is Statsig?

-[Statsig](/blog/best-statsig-alternatives) provides tools like feature flags, experimentation, and analytics to help companies build better products.
+[Statsig](/blog/posthog-vs-statsig) provides tools like feature flags, experimentation, and analytics to help companies build better products.
 Teams use Statsig to take the risk out of releases, experiment with new features, and monitor changes.

-It also includes a warehouse-native mode to connect directly and utilize your data warehouse, such as Snowflake.
+It also includes a warehouse-native mode to connect directly and utilize your data warehouse.

 ### Key features